tazimhoque/IOSRND/README.md

 ## Installation

 1. Clone the repository
-2. Inside project folder 'rssnewsreader' open 'rssnewsreader.xcworkspace' in Xcode
+2. Inside the project folder 'rssnewsreader' open 'rssnewsreader.xcworkspace' in Xcode
 3. I kept the Pods directory under source control - so after cloning the project you can immediately build and run
 4. Make sure you open the project from 'rssnewsreader.xcworkspace'

-## Libraries
+## Libraries used

 - FeedKit
 - RealmSwift
 - AlamofireImage